 Browse our specialists and get the care you need.Find a Doctor & Schedule

 Primary lymphedema is a rare genetic condition in which the lymphatic system doesn’t develop properly, causing a backup of fluid in tissues.

 Symptoms include the swelling of an arm or leg, sometimes involving fingers and toes, and a heavy or tight feeling in the affected limb or limbs.
-Lymphedema can cause the skin to feel thick or tight, and some people have difficulty moving the arm or leg.
+Lymphedema can cause the skin to feel thick or tight, and some people have difficulty moving an arm or leg.
 It can also cause itching, burning, aching, or pain.
-Lymphedema may lead to a skin infection, such as cellulitis, of an arm or leg.
+Lymphedema may lead to a skin infection, such as cellulitis, in an arm or leg.